Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 Why do I like crunchy sounds?

-For the truly curious minds, you might be wondering why exactly you like crunchy sounds.
+For the curious minds, you might wonder why you like crunchy sounds.

 In my opinion, the answer lies in evolutionary biology.

-See, humans for millions of years needed to quickly discern whether the foods they were eating were fresh, old, or rotten.
+For millions of years, humans have needed to quickly discern whether the foods they eat are fresh, old, or rotten.

-Crunch was one way you could easily gather information about a food by just taking one bite.
+The crunch was one way to quickly gather information about food by just taking one bite.

-Instead of having to eat the entire wilted plant to discover there were bugs in the stalks, you could just take a bite and realize the plant wasn’t any good for consumption!
+Instead of eating the entire wilted plant to discover bugs in the stalks, you could just take a bite and realize the plant wasn’t any good for consumption!

-Here is an ASMR video which actually supposedly helps people relax to the sound of crunchy food noises!
+Here is an ASMR video that supposedly helps people relax to the sound of crunchy food noises!

 5 – Crunch Makes You Mindful

-Crispy bread, chips and salsa, corn on the cob – these are all crunchy foods that people love to eat and get food cravings for!
+Crispy bread, chips and salsa, and corn on the cob are crunchy foods people love eating and crave!

 What is behind the craving appeal of crunchy food?
 Well, one theory posits that the crunchiness makes you more mindful.